-Growing lavender from seed is fairly easy but requires patience.
-Lavender seeds can be sown directly in the garden, but germinate much more reliably when started indoors in a seed tray.
+Growing lavender from seed is fairly easy, but requires patience.
+You can sow lavender seeds directly in the garden, but they germinate much more reliably when started indoors inside a seed tray.
 Use a light, seed-specific potting mix, and gently cover each seed with a thin layer of soil.
 Lavender germinates more quickly when it’s exposed to sunlight, so don’t cover them entirely.
 Make sure they’re in a warm location or use a heating mat to keep the seedlings warm.

 The soil mix should be well-draining to avoid overwatering the seeds.
 Lavender seedlings are particularly vulnerable to fungal infections.
 Letting the soil dry slightly between waterings and keeping the seedlings somewhere with good airflow can help mitigate this.
 Most lavender seeds will germinate in just a couple of weeks, but some can take up to a month if they are lacking in sun or heat.
 Lavender grows very slowly at first and will continue to grow slowly during its first year.